Hotel search on Google helps you discover, compare, and book accommodations for your trip. You can:

 Below your travel dates, you may find booking links from our hotel partners related to your search.
 These links are based on your current search terms and may be based on whether you’re signed in to a Google Account.

-Booking links may be free or paid.
+Hotel partners can create booking links at no charge, or for a fee.
 Paid links always have an "Ads" badge.
 Google uses many factors to rank free booking links, including consumer preference, landing page experience, and historical accuracy of the prices provided to Google.
 Learn more about hotel free booking links.

 Paid booking links, or hotel ads, are always clearly labeled with an “Ads” badge and listed as “Featured options.”
 Google ranks these ads according to an ad auction, based on a combination of bid and ad quality (which considers factors like relevance, price accuracy, and referral/landing page experience).
 Google may be compensated if you click a hotel ad, or in some cases, if you complete a booking.
 Learn more about hotel ads.